Do you love sitting behind the wheel? Would you like to drive for money?

-It’s a job that will fit in with your current lifestyle and earn you the extra money you need to enjoy life.
+It’s a job that can fit in with any lifestyle – courier work can be completed on a freelance or full-time basis.
 You don’t need to invest any money or quit your current job to become a courier, and the wages can be as much as £300 per day.

 - How to get started as a courier

 - Do I have to rely on established courier companies?

 - Courier careers

 There are over 60 courier companies in London alone, and more than 4,438 across the whole of the UK.
 Most companies have offices at key areas across the country, from Manchester and Birmingham to Plymouth and Aberdeen.

 Courier jobs involve carrying parcels in your vehicle to their destination; on time and while keeping products in good condition.
 Couriers are usually self-employed, but they contract out to various courier companies.
 All deliveries are recorded by you, and you send an invoice to the company at the end of the week.

 Beginning as a freelancer means you can start in your spare time and work around your current job while you build your business network.
 If you don’t work, you don’t earn.
 But the further you go and the more you can carry, the more you’ll get paid.